Monday, 08 September 2008

 An online condolence book created in September 2002 by Mary Dagmar Davies, dedicated to compassion and remembrance.
 Visitors are invited to add their tributes, thoughts or prayers for the 353 people who drowned on SIEVX.

 [Editor's note: 17 January 2007 ~ This site appears to be offline for the moment.
-In the meantime I have changed the link to the archive at the National Library.]
+In the meantime I have changed the link to the archived version at the National Library.]

 The SIEVX Memorial Collaboration